FLAT MOUNTAIN FARM

 There are many animals that around the edges of the creek, including raccoons, opossums, turtles, salamanders, newts, crayfish, muskrat, bull frogs, and redwing blackbirds.
 Of course, there is the insect and microscopic world including butterflies, dragonflies, water skaters, water beetles, damselflies, tadpoles and various insect larvae.

-There is an intermittent stream that follows for over ½ mile through the property that would be active during periods of rainfall or snow melt, and 4 additional supporting major hollows and 10 ephemeral streams.
-There is also a small farm pond.
+There is an intermittent stream that follows for just a little less than ½ mile through the property that should be active during periods of rainfall or snow melt, and 3 additional supporting major hollows.

 West Virginia is one of the states in the US that has two ownership titles, those being SURFACE RIGHTS and MINERAL RIGHTS.
 The mineral rights are believed to be intact and all rights the owner has in title will convey with the property.
 A mineral title search could be conducted by a title attorney at the same time the surface title search is being conducted.
 A title search for actual mineral ownership rights is recommend.